Alisa Kovalenko: Career

 In 2014, while still a film student, she made her first film, Sestra Zo about a former soccer player.
 In 2015, her first feature-length documentary, Alisa in Warland, premiered at the International Documentary Film Festival Amsterdam.
 The footage came about when Kovalenko traveled to the front line of the war in Donbas during Russia's annexation of Crimea in 2014.
 It was co-directed by Liubov Durakova.

 In 2018, her second documentary, Home Games, which centered around a 20-year-old female soccer player from a poor family, premiered at IDFA.

 In 2019, Kovalenko's experiences in Donbas lead her to begin a documentary film about the lives of teenagers in the war torn area and an opportunity five of them had to travel to the Himalayas.
 In 2023, the final film We Will Not Fade Away premiered at the 73rd Berlin International Film Festival.

 Originally, We Will Not Fade Away was going to have a very different tone, but the Russian Invasion of Ukraine completely changed the project.
 Following the Russian occupation, some of those in the film safely fled, but at the time of the release, two of the leads of the film were unaccounted for.
 Kovalenko said that the experience made her feel "powerless as a documentary filmmaker."

-The full-scale Russian invasion of Ukraine in 2022 prompted Kovalenko to join the Ukrainian Volunteer Army (before production of We Will Not Fade Away was complete).
-Saying, "I promised myself if a war ... will cover all Ukraine, then I will fight not with my camera but with a gun."
+The full-scale Russian invasion of Ukraine in 2022 prompted Kovalenko to join the Ukrainian Volunteer Army (before production of We Will Not Fade Away was complete) saying, "I promised myself if a war ... will cover all Ukraine, then I will fight not with my camera but with a gun."
 After her tour, she finished editing We Will Not Fade Away and then turned new footage from the frontlines into the film My Dear Theo, a video diary for her young son, which premiered in the main competition at CPH:DOX in 2025.

-Her upcoming project Traces is co-directed by Marysia Nikitchuk and focused on conflict-related sexual violence (CRSV) due to Russia's invasion of Ukraine.
+Her latest film Traces is co-directed by Marysia Nikitchuk and focuses on conflict-related sexual violence (CRSV) due to Russia's invasion of Ukraine.
+The film premiered at the Berlin Filmfestival of 2026 and was nominated for best documentary feature.